Philip DeFranco: Politics

-Politically, DeFranco has described himself as "fiscally conservative, socially liberal, for the most part."
-He has expressed support for LGBT rights, including gay marriage and transgender rights, but he holds conservative views on company taxation.
+In 2015, DeFranco described himself as "fiscally conservative, socially liberal, for the most part."
 While on The Joe Rogan Experience podcast, DeFranco stated that prior to moving to California he was "ultra-liberal".
 Starting a business there caused him to lean more center.
 He voted for Libertarian Party nominee Gary Johnson in the 2012 United States presidential election, and declined to state who voted for in the 2016 election, though did share he did not vote "for either of the main two" candidates.

 In an interview on The Rubin Report in 2017, DeFranco clarified that he no longer labels himself a libertarian.
 He further stated that the closest description of him that he had seen was "moderate free speech liberal".
-DeFranco has criticized the perceived authoritarian nature as well as Twitter activity of current U.S. president Donald Trump during Trump's first term.
+During the interview, DeFranco criticized the perceived authoritarian nature as well as Twitter activity of current U.S. president Donald Trump during Trump's first term.
+He also expressed support for LGBT rights, including gay marriage and transgender rights, and also stated he holds conservative views on company taxation.

+In 2026, while commenting on the Macklemore–Ed Sheeran tour controversy, DeFranco stated "10 years ago I was the centrist fence-sitting final boss", adding that "I thought it made me enlightened, but looking back it was just cowardice.
+Too many things are too fucked rn [sic] to stay silent or neutral."